TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 - Space Admin

 1. Obtain page_id (required) and actor_user_id (required).
+2. Use get_user to retrieve the user record.
+Then use get_permissions to retrieve the user permission.
-2. Call get_page to verify the page is currently trashed (is_trashed=true).
+3. Call get_page to verify if the page is currently trashed.
-3. Call manage_pages to reactivate the page.
+4. Then call manage_pages to reactivate the page.
-4. Create an audit entry with create_new_audit_trail.
+5. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**